 As a leader, you should never settle for less than full potential when it comes to your employees.
 Particularly in this day and age, when younger generations value their growth within an organization so greatly, failing to encourage employees to reach their full potential can be very problematic,

 Employees are always being challenged to learn from their managers and develop into better roles.
-It’s not just good for business to expect the best out of your team members, it’s also good for your employees themselves.
+It’s not just good for businesses to expect the best out of their team members; it’s also good for your employees themselves.
 Years from now, your employees will hope to look back at their careers and realize what they have accomplished.
 Employers are expected to support their team’s professional development, which means ensuring they are reaching their full potential.

 Younger generations, particularly Millennials and Generation Z employees, benefit hugely from this employee management approach.
 With slightly older employees, you can be more certain they have already built up most of the skills needed to perform their job.
 However, younger employees will still look to be molded by their leaders, developing their skills and growing within the organization.

 Initially, employee growth is fairly easy to recognize.
 Within the first few years, it’s fairly simple to recognize how far an employee has come.
 The problem is this plateaus, and the longer an employee works for a company, the less care and attention is paid to their growth.
 Sometimes, leaders may not be able to see when a member of their team hasn’t achieved the success expected of them when they were first hired.
 Here, we will talk about some signs to watch out for that indicate an employee isn’t reaching their full potential.
 Using the eLeaP system also enables you to uncover these issues before they persist and fester.
 Take a free 30-day free trial of eLeaP and see how your employees start to blossom.

 Failure to achieve individual goals doesn’t just demonstrate a lack of potential as an employee, underperformance is also a problem.
 An employee can’t be expected to rise to future challenges and meet expectations if they’re unable to give their best performance today.